aamcguy/TkicTacToe/README.md

 # TkicTacToe
-A (curretnly) 1-player Tic Tac Toe game,  Written with gtk in Python.
+A (currently) 1-player Tic Tac Toe game,  Written with gtk in Python.